 Medical treatments

-Medical treatment options are available to help with gas pain in the chest.
+Medical options are also available to relieve gas pain in the chest.
 Over-the-counter medications, such as bismuth subsalicylate (Pepto Bismol) may ease some indigestion symptoms.

-In most instances of food poisoning, a person can recover with home treatment, such as hydration and rest.
+In most instances of food poisoning, a person can recover with home treatment, which should include rehydration.
 In worse cases, they may require antibiotics or time in the hospital.

 In some cases, gallstones might be treatable with medication that may encourage the body to dissolve the stones over time.

-Preventing gas pain can be as easy as avoiding common triggers, including:
+Preventing gas pain can be as easy as avoiding triggers, including:

 • contaminated food